jnozzi/cocoadev.com/SiteContent/General/HowToSetupBreakpointsInMultipleTargets.markdown

-Does anyone have problems with [[XCode]] not stopping at breakpoints in sub targets (like plugins).
-Old development environemt [[DevTools]] was fine.
-If you create 2 targets one containing another, [[XCode]] will not stop at breakpoints in the second one.
+Does anyone have problems with General/XCode not stopping at breakpoints in sub targets (like plugins).
+Old development environemt General/DevTools was fine.
+If you create 2 targets one containing another, General/XCode will not stop at breakpoints in the second one.

 ----